 Eye disease from diabetes is the major cause of new blindness in patients aged 20-64.
 Diabetes can cause blood vessels in the retina to grow abnormally.
 The vessels can leak fluid (macular edema) or bleed inside the eye.
 The Center For Sight of Lufkin and Livingston, stresses that dilated eye exams are very important to track and manage diabetic changes.
-These exams should be performed every six-to-12 months depending on the degree of the disease.
+These exams should be performed every six-to-12 months or sooner depending on the degree of the disease.
 If the diabetic retinopathy requires further evaluation, a Fluorescein Angiogram may be ordered to provide photographs of the blood vessels in the retina.
 A special dye is injected into the arm to allow photography of these vessels.

 Argon laser surgery or special injections may be recommended to treat abnormal findings that, if left untreated, could lead to vision loss and eventual blindness.
 Laser surgery can effectively treat diabetic retinopathy.
 This procedure is performed by Dr. Kravitz at The Center For Sight in Lufkin, on an outpatient basis and is used to accomplish the following: